Abhijeet Sawant: Acting

 Sawant made his acting debut in the movie Lottery in 2009.
 He also made a small appearance at the end of film Tees Maar Khan.

 He made a special appearance as himself in the romantic drama series Kaisa Ye Pyar Hai and thriller crime series C.I.D.

 Other

 Sawant and his wife Shilpa participated in the Dancing Reality Show Nach Baliye (Season 4) in (2008–2009).
 They were eliminated after facing public votes.

 He co-hosted Indian Idol 5 along with Hussain Kuwajerwala.

 He has joined the Shiv Sena with a mandate to attract youth to the party fold.

-In 2010, he was arrested in charges of a hit and run case.
-Although he denied it and said he was not drunk during accident.
+In 2024, he competed and finished as the runner-up of Bigg Boss Marathi Season 5.